 Design Minor

 Studying design opens doors.
 That’s because effective communication is essential in every field, and that means more than choosing the right words to communicate with a target audience.
-With our minor, you’ll learn to use visual elements and strategy to truly drive your message.
+With our design minor, you’ll learn to use visual elements and strategy to truly drive your message.

-Our minor leverages the expertise of our Design & Visual Communication program to offer you a succinct – but powerful – study of graphic design in a hands-on, interdisciplinary environment.
+Our minor in design leverages the expertise of our Design & Visual Communication program to offer you a succinct – but powerful – study of graphic design in a hands-on, interdisciplinary environment.
 With a focus on design theory and practice, you’ll learn how to use design to solve complex problems and communicate ideas effectively.
 It’s a perfect complement to a wide variety of majors, providing you with the skill sets required to actively participate in visual culture, commerce and communication regardless of your future profession.

 Program Type